machinat/sociably/website/docs/dialog-script.md

 ## Install

-You have to install `@machinat/script` package to use dialog scripts.
+You have to install the `@machinat/script` package to use dialog scripts.
 And make sure you have a state provider installed like [`RedisState`](https://machinat.com/api/modules/redis_state.html) or [`FileState`](https://machinat.com/api/modules/dev_tools.html#file-state).